Review – Afrika

 Upon first hearing about Afrika for the PS3, I was intrigued for a few reasons.
 Natsume (of Harvest Moon fame) was publishing a photography sim set in Africa.
 Since photography has been touched on in video games but never done to my satisfaction I figured I would give this title a shot.
 It also helped that Afrika had a very limited run of copies localized for North America and you all know I am a sucker for hard to find games.

 There is a lot to like about Afrika.
 Good graphics, realistic photography (to an extent; more on that in a few minutes), and lots of stuff to take pictures of.
-I like taking pictures in real life so I figured that my skills and knowledge of photography would translate well into the game. → When one person suffers from a delusion, it is called insanity.
-When many people suffer from a delusion it is called a game.
+I like taking pictures in real life so I figured that my skills and knowledge of photography would translate well into the game.
+You start off by picking one of two characters and getting sent on assignment to a wildlife preserve in Africa.
+From there you take various photographic assignments with varying degrees of difficulty and reward. → The happiest post on Earth.

 Review – What Did I Do to Deserve This, My Lord!?